lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 {{% figure src="/svg/rewrite.svg"
            width="80%"
            enlarge="full"
-           caption="A minIR graph transformation for a non-convex pattern, using outlining and hoisting.
-We use (nested) boxes to represent operations and regions within them and coloured edges for (typed) values."
+           caption="A non-convex minIR graph rewrite, decomposed into elementary rewrites using outlining and hoisting.
+For simplicity, `regiondef` operations were removed in favour of nested boxes, representing operations and regions within them.
+Edge colours correspond to value types.
+Step 1 _outlines_ the `...` operations into a dedicated region, which step 2 _hoists_ outside of the region being rewritten.
+Step 3 and 4 together correspond to a minIR sugraph rewrite.
+They have been split into two steps following the proof strategy.
+Step 4 is an instance of a minIR operation rewrite."
 %}}
 <!-- prettier-ignore-end -->